- Financial Aid Overview for Prospective and Newly Admitted Students

 Scholarship recipients typically have an exemplary academic record (3.2 GPA or higher and LSAT of 158 or higher) and can demonstrate, through academic or professional history, significant public service activities prior to coming to law school.

-The Chancellor’s Scholarship requires an additional application, due by March 1st.
-Scholarship recipients will be notified in late March.
+The Chancellor’s Scholarship requires an additional application, due by February 15th.
+Scholarship recipients will be notified in mid-March.

 Students should apply for admission to Denver Law, first, and then submit a separate application for the Chancellor’s Scholarship Program.
 We recommend completing your application for admission by February 1st.